Toyota Corona: Toyota 1600GT (RT55)

-Two manual transmissions were offered, a console housing a floor mounted 4-speed or optional 5-speed, and due to its sporting nature, no automatic transmission was offered.
+The introduction of a two-door hardtop coupe reflected the growing prosperity of the Japanese economy.
+While the coupé offered some practical items like a spacious trunk and a rear seatback that folded down for additional items, it was offered as a single-occupant car that could accommodate three other passengers.
+A bench seat was not offered for front-seat passengers, and a console was blended into the dashboard, accommodating 4-speed or optional 5-speed.
+Due to its sporting nature, no automatic transmission was offered, and a limited slip differential was standard equipment.
 The interior only came in black, with reclining front bucket seats.
-The steering wheel matched the one used in the 2000GT, but the outer rim was wood grained plastic.
+The steering wheel matched the one used in the 2000GT, but the outer rim was wood-grained plastic.
 It was Toyota's answer to the Isuzu Bellet GT, the Nissan Bluebird SSS and the Prince Skyline 2000GTB.
 While it used the Corona hardtop coupé body, it was not known as the Corona 1600GT, sharing a naming convention to the larger 2000GT.

-It inspired future generations of performance oriented coupes and sports cars offered, to begin with the Crown hardtop coupé in October 1968, the Corona Mark II GSS in 1970, the Celica GT, the Carina GT and the Toyota Corolla Levin and Sprinter Trueno later in 1972, while a 2.0 liter DOHC engine continued to be offered in subsequent Corona GT coupés until 1983.
+It inspired future generations of performance-oriented coupes and sports cars offered, to begin with the Crown hardtop coupé in October 1968, the Corona Mark II GSS, the Celica GT, and the Carina GT in 1970 and the Toyota Corolla Levin and Sprinter Trueno in 1972, while a 2.0-litre DOHC engine continued to be offered in subsequent Corona GT coupés until 1983.
 On the front fenders, grilles were installed, and the inverted triangle found on the grille of the 2000GT is also installed on the 1600GT's grille.